-[1.
-A person, who has been imposed the community service, corrective work, service restriction of a military service person or house arrest as a punishment, may be conditionally released from serving the sentence if the court considers that serving the full term of the sentence is no longer required for his/her correction.
-A person, who has been imposed with a fixed term imprisonment as a punishment, may be released on parole from serving the sentence, except for a convicted person under Article $66^{3}(1)$ of the Imprisonment Code, if the Local Council of the Ministry of Corrections of Georgia considers that serving the full term of the sentence imposed is no longer required for his/her correction.
-Furthermore, this convicted person can be released, in full or in part, from serving an auxiliary punishment.
-(Shall become effective from 1 January 2018)]

-2. The court of the first instance shall, according to the place of serving the sentence, release a convicted person on parole from serving a sentence of community service upon the recommendation of the head of the Bureau of Execution of Non-Custodial Sentences and of Probation.

-3. The Local Council of the Ministry of Corrections and Probation of Georgia may replace the outstanding sentence of a convicted person sentenced to imprisonment for a less serious offence with a more lenient sentence, taking into account his/her conduct during the period of serving the sentence.
+- 1. A person, who has been imposed the community service, corrective work, service restriction of a military service person or house arrest as a punishment, may be conditionally released from serving the sentence if the court considers that serving the full term of the sentence is no longer required for his/her correction.
+A person, who has been imposed with a fixed term imprisonment as a punishment, may be released on parole from serving the sentence, except for a convicted person under Article 663(1) of the Imprisonment Code if the Local Council of the Special Penitentiary Service considers that serving the full term of the sentence imposed is no longer required for his/her correction.
+Furthermore, this convicted person can be released, in full or in part, from serving an auxiliary punishment. - 2.
+The court of the first instance shall, according to the place of serving the sentence, release a convicted person on parole from serving a sentence of community service upon the recommendation of the head of the Bureau of Execution of Non-Custodial Sentences and of Probation. - 3.
+The Local Council of the Special Penitentiary Service may replace the outstanding sentence of a convicted person sentenced to imprisonment for a less serious offence with a more lenient sentence, taking into account his/her conduct during the period of serving the sentence.